125 GeV Higgs boson mass from 5D gauge-Higgs unification: Introduction

 Since the Higgs self-energy induced through the Kaluza-Klein (KK) modes of the SM particles (plus some extra matters in the bulk) is proportional to $M_{\rm KK}^2$, the compactification scale around the TeV is desired to solve the gauge hierarchy problem.
 With only the SM particle contents, the GHU scenario with the TeV compactification scale predicts the Higgs boson mass to be too small, $m_H < 100$ GeV.
 In order to realize the 125 GeV mass, we need to introduce extra fermions in the bulk.
 In other words, the observed Higgs boson mass implies the existence of exotic fermions in the context of the GHU scenario.
 In a simple GHU model based on the SU(3)$\times$U(1)$^\prime$ gauge group, the Higgs boson mass was calculated in the presence of some bulk fermion multiplets such as {\bf 10} and {\bf 15} representations under the SU(3) \cite{MO2}.
 It has been shown that the 125 GeV Higgs boson mass can be realized for the TeV compactification scale.
 The contributions of the bulk fermions to the Higgs boson production and decay processes have also been investigated in \cite{MO2}, and the lower bounds on the exotic fermion masses have been obtained from the current LHC data.

 The purpose of the present paper is to perform detailed analysis for the GHU model in \cite{MO2} and obtain a more accurate bulk fermion mass spectrum to reproduce the 125 GeV Higgs boson mass.
 In \cite{MO2}, the Higgs boson mass is calculated by solving the RG equation of the Higgs quartic coupling at the leading-log approximation, and no runnings of the gauge couplings and Yukawa couplings have been taken into account.
 Although this analysis would be good enough to estimate the order of the exotic fermion masses, the resultant mass spectrum is not sufficiently accurate in order to discuss the experimental search for the exotic fermions, since the running gauge and Yukawa couplings are expected to be changing a lot in the presence of such a higher-order representation fermions.
-In this paper, we will find that the bulk fermion mass spectrum obtained in the detailed analysis is very different from the one previously obtained by the rough estimates.
+In this paper, we will find that our resultant bulk fermion masses to reproduce the 125 GeV Higgs boson mass are quite different from those previously obtained by the rough estimates.

 The plan of this paper is as follows.
 In the next section, we introduce a simple GHU model based on the gauge group SU(3)$\times$U(1)$^\prime$ \cite{SSS, CCP} in a 5-dimensional flat space-time with an orbifold $S^1/Z_2$ compactification to the 5th spacial dimension.
 As an example, we introduce bulk fermions in the representations of ${\bf 6}$ and ${\bf 10}$ under the bulk SU(3) gauge group, for which a (half) periodic boundary condition is imposed.
 In this context, we evaluate the Higgs boson mass by solving the RG equations with the gauge-Higgs condition and identify the model parameter region to reproduce the observed Higgs boson mass of 125 GeV.
 In Sec.~3, we study effects of the bulk fermions to the Higgs boson production and decay processes at the LHC, and derive a lower mass bound on the lightest bulk fermion from the current LHC data.
 Sec.~4 is devoted to conclusions.